-X-cell parasites: an emerging threat to marine fish
+X-cell parasites: an emerging threat to marine fish (completed)

 X-cell parasites are of much interest because they are disease causing agents of many groups of fish, yet we know almost nothing about their distribution, lifecycle, and mode and frequency of infection.

 Illustration: Pseudobranchial pseudotumours in Atlantic cod Gadus morhua from Iceland. a) Five cod from the same year-class; two uninfected fish (top) and three infected fish (bottom). b) Pseudobranchs have a gill-red colour in healthy fish and are enlarged and have a creamy-whitish appearance when infected (c) (black arrows).
 Scale bars a = 4 cm, b & c visible.
 From Freeman et al. (2011)

 The term X-cell was first used in 1969 to refer to distinctive cells found in epidermal tumours of flatfish.
 Subsequently, cells with a similar appearance have been found in over 25 species of fish.
 Many of these are commercially important, and are also farmed, which greatly increases the incidence of disease and its transmission.
 X-cell diseases are still mostly unknown, so we currently have a) no way of knowing how important they really are, b) which so far uncharacterised diseases are caused by X-cells, and c) no understanding of how to best manage aquaculture systems to minimise X-cell related disease.
 Currently the impact of X-cells is likely to be highly underestimated, as many of its effects are attributed to other, or unknown causes, or not easily recognised.

 X-cell disease forms in three main fish tissues, depending on the species infected: large epidermal tumours in the skin epidermis, fins, head, and inner opercular region, pseudotumours in the pseudobranchial tissue, and swollen gill filament lesions.